-Farmington Presbyterian Manor announces good news following additional testing for COVID-19
+Farmington Presbyterian Manor announces good news following additional testing for COVID-19 On Sept 1 & 2

 Farmington Presbyterian Manor received good news after a third round of mass testing at the community September 1 and 2, after two employees and a contract health care worker tested positive at the community last month.
 All employees and residents tested Sept.
 1 and Sept.
 2 were negative for COVID-19.
 The St. Francois County Health Department does not recommend further testing and has closed the outbreak at the campus.